dotnet/dotnet-monitor/documentation/collectionruleexamples.md

 ### Explanation

 This rule, named "AssemblyLoadTraceOnStartup", will trigger on a process's startup.
-When the rule is triggered, a trace will be collected for the default duration (30 seconds) and egressed to the specified `Egress` provider (in this case, `artifacts` has been configured to save the trace to the local filesystem).
-The trace will capture events from an event provider named `AssemblyLoadStart`, and will collect events at or above the `Informational` level.
-The trace will request rundown by default, and the `BufferSizeInMB` is set to the maximum size of 1024 MB.
+When the rule is triggered, a trace will be collected for 15 seconds and egressed to the specified `Egress` provider (in this case, `artifacts` has been configured to save the trace to the local filesystem).
+The trace will capture events from an event provider named `Microsoft-Windows-DotNETRuntime`, and will collect events at or above the `Informational` level using the keyword `0x8` (`LoaderKeyword`).
+The trace will request rundown by default, and the `BufferSizeInMB` has the default value of 256 MB.

 ## Collect GCDump - Heap Size (`EventCounter` Trigger)